AjaydeepSamra/Capstone-demo/README.md

 Feature that can be added to this are predicting columns [open, high, low, close] each column can be a sepeate feature as day trading requires selling instead of holding for long term

+Some feature that i added were moving averages( Simple and Exponential)

+*Note* The bottom part of the fourth notebook is still a work in progress

 ### Walkthrough Demo